 Philadelphia, the City of Brotherly Love, offers both colonial charm and modern attractions.
-As far as cost of living goes, Philadelphia isn’t as expensive as New York or San Francisco and there are still relative bargains to be had in the housing market.
-If you want to take a detailed look at the cost of living in Philadelphia, you’ve come to the right place.
+As far as cost of living goes, Philadelphia isn’t as expensive as New York or San Francisco.
+There are also still relative bargains to be had in the housing market for both renters and home buyers.
+As a state, Pennsylvania is known for its low income taxes too.

 Philadelphia Housing Costs

 You can still find a single-family home in the Philadelphia metro area for under $300,000.
 As a matter of fact, according to 2018 data from the National Association of Realtors, the median sale price for such a home in Philly is $224,600.
 That makes the city’s market significantly cheaper than other East Coast cities like New York ($403,900) and Boston ($460,300).

 Despite nearly 70% of the Philadelphia housing market consisting of homes worth $238,000 or less (NeighborhoodScout, 2018), Philly boasts solid long-term appreciation rates.
 More specifically, the market appreciated by 141.16% from 2000 to 2018.
 That’s one of the best rates in Pennsylvania.